 -

 Focus on the Neutron-to-Proton Ratio: The N/Z ratio is a critical indicator of nuclear stability.
 For lighter elements, a ratio close to 1 is generally stable.
 As the atomic number increases, a higher N/Z ratio is required.
 Elements with N/Z ratios that deviate significantly from the stable range are likely to be radioactive.
-For example, consider uranium-238 (92 protons, 146 neutrons) with an N/Z ratio of approximately 1.59, which is relatively stable but still undergoes slow radioactive decay.
+As an example, consider uranium-238 (92 protons, 146 neutrons) with an N/Z ratio of approximately 1.59, which is relatively stable but still undergoes slow radioactive decay.
 In contrast, uranium-235 (92 protons, 143 neutrons) has an N/Z ratio of about 1.55 and is fissile, making it suitable for nuclear reactors.

 -